revou-fsse-oct24/milestone-3-yvitamn/README.md

         - after enter pin check first the pin isValid?
             - if yes process the payment
             - if no send error and receive error -> retry enter pin
-    - if insufficient record payment failed+send error message--> back to home action - and end the process
+    - if insufficient record payment failed+send error message-> back to home action - and end the process
 - process payment action, decision isSuccess?
     - if yes put fork of send success notifs+update transaction records, payment success in user swimlane, end process
     - if failed , send failed notif, user can try retry the payment process -->